Six previous Seahawks teams also started 3-0: Here’s what happened to them

 In Chuck Knox’s fourth year, the Seahawks looked ready to get back to the playoffs after the 8-8 disappointment of the year before, beating Pittsburgh, Kansas City and New England by a combined 91-48.

 Instead, that start merely set in motion one of the stranger seasons in Seahawks history.
-Seattle lost six of its next eight, during which time Dave Krieg was actually benched for two games for Gale Gilbert, who lost both starts and would start only two other games in his career.
+Seattle lost six of its next eight, during which time Dave Krieg actually was benched for two games for Gale Gilbert, who lost both starts and would start only two other games in his career.

 With Krieg back in the saddle, Seattle then won its last five games, including a 41-16 rout of Super Bowl-bound Denver, looking like the best team in the NFL at the end of the year (Seattle also beat Super Bowl champ New York Giants that season).

-Alas, a 10-6 record was not enough to make the playoffs and this season ranks in the eyes of most longtime Seahawks fans as one of the biggest what-might-have-beens in team history.
+Alas, a 10-6 record was not enough to make the playoffs, and this season ranks in the eyes of most longtime Seahawks fans as one of the biggest what-might-have-beens in team history.

 1998